Fife Folklore Archives

 Folk Collection 5 - Folklore media collection: records (FC 5), cassette tapes (FC 5a), compact discs (FC 5b), VHS tapes (FC5c) and DVDs (FC5d).
 This collection continues to have materials added.

-Folk Collection 8 - Utah State University Student Fieldwork Collections, includes FIELDWORK: graduate student oral history collections (1981 and 1983); FFC: Fife Conference student collections; GRAD: graduate student collections; and USU: undergraduate student collections.
-Collecting projects are submitted regularly by students in upper division and graduate folklore courses.
+Folk Collection 8 - Utah State University Student Fieldwork Collections, 1977-present.
+Collecting projects are submitted regularly by USU students in upper division and graduate folklore courses.
 USU and GRAD collections continue to have materials added.
+The collections include:

-Folk Collection 8a - Utah State University Folklore Genre Collection is comprised of individually collected items of folklore by students in folklore classes.
+Folk Collection 8a - Utah State University Folklore Genre Collection, early 1960s-present.
+The collection is comprised of individually collected items of folklore by students in folklore classes.
 The collection is arranged by genre and topic, with one transmission type.
-The collection includes nine groups.
+The collection includes ten groups.
 This collection continues to have materials added.

 Folk Collection 8b - The Fife Folklore Archives Student Media Collection consists of folklore collected by USU folklore students on cassette tape, microcassette, and VCR tape.
 Most media submissions (2000 forward) accompanied genre collections FOLK COLL 8a); however, as most media submissions are connected to more than one genre item, they are housed separately from the transcript.
 The collection is organized by date.